 SOMA stands for South of Market Street, and Deloitte is technically in this district.
 There are so many different businesses and restaurants in the area.

 The Deloitte office is located at 555 Mission St. and it has a beautiful art installation outside by Jonathan Borofsky.
 They are currently in the process of renovating the inside, and I cannot wait for it to be complete!

 Right on the other side of the Golden Gate Bridge, is a cute little town on the water called Sausalito.
-Mike and I ate brunch outside at a really cute restaurant.
+The first time I visited, Mike and I ate brunch outside at a really cute restaurant.
 So many people rent bikes and ride them across the city, and then hang out there.
 I think it’d be fun to rent them and do that one day.

 San Francisco Ferry

 Mike and I took a ferry back from Sausalito to San Francisco.
 The ferry goes right near Alcatraz, which is a unique site.
 The ferry ride was about 20 minutes, and it was beautiful to see the city from the water.